semluc/Rnotes/_docs/SEM.md

 ## Plot the interaction

 Find slopes for plot interaction via probe function.
-USE differnt probe functions for two and tree way moderation, and different centering techniques!!
+USE differnt probe functions for two and tree way interaction, and different centering techniques!!
 You can do more interaction values valProbe = c(-3,0,3…)).
 Sufficient to do 3 simple slopes at the 1 SD below the mean of var (−1), the mean of var (0), and 1 SD above the mean of var (1).

 ``` r